ASGOOD1/CShell--/README.md

 - **`system.c`** – Custom implementation of `system()` for command execution.
 - **`ls.c`**, **`cat.c`**, **`first.c`**, **`last.c`** – Custom implementations of UNIX commands.
 - **`passwords.txt`** – Stores usernames and passwords.

-## 🎯 Project Goal

-The purpose of this project is to deepen the understanding of UNIX shell functionalities by implementing a simplified version with essential commands and authentication.
-By avoiding direct reliance on system calls like `system()`, this mini shell enhances knowledge of process control, file handling, and command execution in C.

----